Krishitaa/Vrinda-Store-Analysis-using-excel/README.md

-# Vrinda-Store-Analysis-using-excel
+# Vrinda-Store-Analysis-using-google sheets
-Creating a dashboard using excel.
+Creating a dashboard using google sheets.